27 Mar 7 Tips for a Successful Onboarding UX in Digital Coaching

 As a developer, I’ve built user interfaces – and I’ve dealt with support queries.
 And through doing so, I’ve picked up a couple of handy tips that will improve your onboarding process, and make your users much happier.

 The onboarding process is integral to the digital coaching experience.
 First-timers to the platform need to learn how the interface works before they can effectively use your platform and this process needs to be seamless and hassle free to build trust and sustain their interest.

 A happy user will want to return to the platform, and be more engaged with your program and content.
+This is especially important for automated coaching programs that activate behavior change.
 Here’s how to get that right from the get-go.

 1. Interact with your users

 Most users want some room to explore in their own way, but also need help or guidance when they get lost.

 The interaction between your interface and the user should have the flow of a good conversation.
 It shouldn’t give them tasks to do, but rather, it should give them short and focused tips on how to use the platform.
 These tips should follow the format of a conversation, and be positive in tone.

 Ending a tip with positive words like “Great!” or “Good to know” instantly makes the experience more ‘human’ and relatable.

 Designing the onboarding process to feel like a conversation will make users feel more comfortable.
 And this makes your platform less intimidating to new users, and more of a pleasure to use.